Status and phase

 Any bleeding diathesis or condition associated with prolonged bleeding that would, in the opinion of the investigator, contraindicate intramuscular injection.

-In Part A only: Baseline clinical screening questionnaire positive for pulmonary TB disease or history of sputum sample positive for TB, or history of treatment for active or latent TB.
+Baseline clinical screening questionnaire positive for pulmonary TB disease or history of sputum sample positive for TB, or history of treatment for TB infection or disease.

 Current febrile illness (body temperature ≥38.0°C) or other acute illness at Visit 0.